opendcs/opendcs/docs/source/lrgs-userguide.rst

    spacecraft identifier (‘E’ or ‘W’) is not necessary.

    **SOURCE** Specifies that the client only wants to retrieve data that was received from the named source.
-Possible arguments are DOMSAT, NETBACK, DRGS, NOAAPORT, LRIT, or OTHER.
+Possible arguments are NETBACK, DRGS, NOAAPORT, LRIT, or OTHER.
 For multiple sources, put multiple lines starting with ‘SOURCE:’, each with a single argument.